Richard-cc172/Final-homework/hero_chassis_controller/README.md

 ## Overview

-The Hero Chassis Controller is a ROS package for controlling a Mecanum-wheeled robot chassis.
-It includes PID control for wheel velocities, odometry calculation, inverse kinematics for velocity transformations, and the ability to switch between global and local coordinate systems.
+The Hero Chassis Controller is a comprehensive ROS package tailored for Mecanum-wheeled robot chassis, featuring advanced PID control, odometry calculation, and inverse kinematics for velocity transformations.
+This package supports real-time parameter tuning and the ability to toggle between global and local coordinate systems for versatile operational scenarios.
+Additionally, the package integrates seamlessly with tools like PlotJuggler and rqt_reconfigure, making it easier to visualize and fine-tune performance metrics.
+The updated keyboard control node offers intuitive command input for controlling the robot.

-**Keywords:** Mecanum wheel, PID control, odometry, velocity transformation
+**Keywords:** Mecanum wheel, PID control, odometry, velocity transformation,keyboard_control_node

 ### License